ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ## Create a bastion for secure management

 To reduce exposure of servers within the VPC you will create and use a bastion instance.
 Administrative tasks on the individual servers is going to be performed using SSH, proxied through the bastion.
+Access to the servers and regular Internet access from the servers, e.g., for software installation, will only be allowed with a special maintenance security group attached to those servers.

 ### Create a bastion security group
 Next, we create a security group and inbound rules for the bastion.